signalpoint/DrupalGap/docs/09_Pages/01_Creating_a_Custom_Page.md

 dg.settings.front = 'hello-world';
 ```

-Now when we load the App, we should see our custom page:
+Now when we load the App, we should see our custom page.

-*Screenshot needed*